munishrajora/MunishRajora.github.io/README.md

 • Contributed to cost savings by reducing the need for emergency repairs and replacement of critical components

 # Achievements:
-• Led the Speech Sentinel team in the "Solve 2023 Insights Lab Intelligent Call Audit [i-Audit]" Hackathon, where we developed an AI-powered voice-to-text solution to transform call quality auditing.
+• Led the Speech Sentinel team in the **Solve 2023 Insights Lab Intelligent Call Audit [i-Audit]** Hackathon, where we developed an AI-powered voice-to-text solution to transform call quality auditing.

 • Successfully addressed a wide range of audit factors, covering the highest number (17) among participating teams and leading on 15 factors.